-Mount Carmel Women’s Physical Therapy – Mount Carmel offers a variety of physical therapy programs exclusively for women emphasizing proper strengthening and exercise to meet changing needs
+Core Strong Physical Therapy – Offers a variety of physical therapy programs with an emphasis on core stability and pelvic floor health emphasizing proper strengthening and exercise to meet changing needs

 OSU Women’s Health and Rehabilitation – Offers specialized care and Physical Therapy for health conditions unique to women

 Restore Physical Therapy – Prenatal physical therapy, postnatal physical therapy and online coaching

 Strong Body Strong Mama – Exercise Specialists offering tailored online and in person sessions for pre- and postnatal moms

 Simpli Whole – In home and telehealth pelvic floor physical therapy